AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/create-an-event/create-an-event-with-the-marketo-on24-adapter/create-child-campaigns-and-local-assets.md

 * **Send Email** - Confirmation email.
 Set this email to **Operational** so that unsubscribed people that have registered still receive it.

 The **Send Email** flow step MUST be the second step.
-The confirmation email contains the {{member.webinar url}}, which is populated with information sent back to Marketo from ON24.
+The confirmation email contains the `{{member.webinar url}}`, which is populated with information sent back to Marketo from ON24.

 ![](assets/image2015-12-22-15-3a29-3a50.png)

 >[!NOTE]
 >
 >The order of these flow steps is important because of the order in which actions are performed in Marketo.
 The **Change Program Status** step sends the person to ON24 to register and a unique URL is generated.
-After this occurs, you can then send out the confirmation email that includes this unique URL using the {{member.webinar URL}} token.
+After this occurs, you can then send out the confirmation email that includes this unique URL using the `{{member.webinar URL}}` token.
 >
 >If the person is returned with a registration error, they will not receive the email confirmation.